 Image Courtesy: Seelio.com

 Based on the level of sophistication, spherical robots are somewhere in between Cartesian or cylindrical robots and those ultra sophisticated articulated robots.
-Basically, a spherical robot is a mid-sized robot inside a spherical ball, which moves with the help of IDU (Internal Driving Unit).
+Basically, a spherical robot is a mid-sized robot inside a spherical ball, which moves with the help of an IDU (Internal Driving Unit).
 These mobile spherical robots are extremely efficient in surveillance and monitoring missions and can also be used underwater.

 Wheeled and Legged Robots